karlseguin/router/readme.md

 }
 ```

-A basic not found handler is used by default (simply outputs a status code of 404 with no body).
+A basic not found handler is used by default.

 # Coming Soon
 * Constraints on parameters